Registration for overnight camp at YMCA Camp Gorham is now open! Please contact us at 315-357-6401 or campgorham@rochesterymca.org for any assistance.

 Rock Climbing

-Here at Camp Gorham, we like to put an emphasis on enjoying the outdoors and the Wilderness specialty track is the perfect activity to do so.
+Here at Camp Gorham, we like to put an emphasis on enjoying the outdoors and our ADK Life specialty track is the perfect activity to do so.
 In this activity, campers will have the chance to explore different parts of camp while learning some essential skills that can be used in the wilderness.
-Campers will hike to lunar falls, learn how to build a fire, build their own survival shelter, and play fun wilderness games like camouflage.
-Be sure to bring your hiking boots if you sign up for wilderness!
+Campers will hike to Lunar Falls, learn how to build a fire, build their own survival shelter, and play fun wilderness games like camouflage.
+Be sure to bring your hiking boots!

 Horseback Riding